ACCESS TO DISCIPLINARY INFORMATION

 (d) Disclosure Necessary for Withdrawal as Counsel.
 When it is necessary to obtain the permission of a tribunal to withdraw from representation, a lawyer may reveal the fact that the client filed a complaint with the Commission to help establish good cause for withdrawal.
 If the motion to be relieved includes a reference to the existence of a complaint which is confidential under this rule, the lawyer may elect to give opposing counsel notice of the motion only, without revealing the existence of the complaint.
 If the lawyer's motion to be relieved is accompanied by a request that the records relating to the motion be sealed, the tribunal shall take steps to prevent disclosure of the existence of the complaint to any other person.
 After deciding the motion to be relieved, the tribunal shall insure that either the record is sealed or that all references to the complaint are deleted from the record available to the public.
 No members of the tribunal or its staff who learn of the existence of the complaint shall reveal that fact to any other person.

 (e) Protective Orders.
-In order to protect the interests of a complainant, witness, third party or respondent, the hearing panel may, upon application of any person and for good cause shown, issue a protective order prohibiting the disclosure of specific information otherwise privileged or confidential and direct that the proceedings be conducted in a manner to preserve the confidentiality of the information that is the subject of the application.
+In order to protect the interests of a complainant, witness, third party, or respondent, the chair of the hearing panel may, upon application of any person and for good cause shown, issue a protective order prohibiting the disclosure of specific information otherwise privileged or confidential and direct that the proceedings be conducted in a manner to preserve the confidentiality of the information that is the subject of the application.

 (f) Work Product and Deliberations.
 Disciplinary counsel's work product, Commission deliberations, and records of the Commission's deliberations shall not be disclosed.